 Sharing Good Practice Videos – PGCE PcET Mentoring Scheme

-Are you currently studying the PGCE PcET (Post Graduate Certificate in Education, Post-compulsory Education and Training) course?
-Do you speak Welsh, and are you keen to use the Welsh language in your career?
-If so, these videos are for you!
-The series includes six videos from staff who teach bilingually in the further education and apprenticeships sector and who have recently completed the PGCE PcET course.
-It is an opportunity for you to hear about their experiences and to get tips and learn good practices as you start your career in the sector.
+Are you leading or lecturing on the PGCE PcET (Post Graduate Certificate in Education, Post-compulsory Education and Training) course?
+Do you have students who speak Welsh and are keen to use the Welsh language in their future careers?
+If so, this resource is designed to support you.
+The series includes six videos featuring staff who teach bilingually in the further education and apprenticeships sector and who have recently completed the PGCE PcET course.
+These videos provide valuable insights into their experiences, along with practical tips and examples of good practice that can be shared with your students as they prepare to enter the sector.
+There is also a Sharing Good Practice Pack, which offers good and innovative practice for you to encourage and support PGCE students to use their Welsh language skills.

 FreeTxt